virajparikh/RailStocks/USER_STORIES.md

 - - - Save the portfolio(s)
 - - - Add and delete stock tickers in a portfolio
-- - - Evaluate a portfolio of stocks on a variety of metrics that are available through Yahoo Finance field to input a stock ticker.
+- - - Evaluate a portfolio of stocks on a variety of metrics that are available through Yahoo Finance
+- - - Field to input a stock ticker.
 This will return:
 - - - - data and analytics
 - - - - historical price quote options